epiphany-platform/CommonDataLayer/CDL.Tests/README.md

 Testing framework for [Common Data Layer][cdl] , implemented in the [.Net5][net5] language.

-# Prerequisites
+## Prerequisites

 CDL and infrastructure have to be deployed somewhere.
-Please see our docs - [Deployment][deployment].
+Please see our docs - [deployment][deployment].

 | Env variable name | Value |
 |---|---|